sylar1015/libsimple/README.md

 Or "make zlog" before "make" to make zlog locally;

-xml is based on libxml2/xpath, use use xml api, you need to install libxml2 yourself;
+xml is based on libxml2/xpath, to use xml api, you need to install libxml2 yourself;

+task is based on tipc, to use task api, you need to install tipc yourself

 To Be Continued ...